 I would submit that even in this unknowing, there is still a core of scientific fact.
 I cannot chose to ignore the rules of gravity, even though I might not like them, or don't completely understand them.
 There are so many brilliant people like Brian, experts and reseachers, who will spend their lives exploring topics we can never understand.
 These exceptional minds are working on COVID19 today.
 Do we ignore them, simply because they work in difficult concepts?
 I may not know the mathematical formulae which prove gravitational force, but I still live in a world governed by gravity.
 I may not like the fact that I have to wear a mask or distance myself right now, but I trust the trained epidemiologists exploring the corona virus.

 Listen to the experts.
 Believe the smart people.
 Think critically.
 Question when individuals spout out theories formed "in my gut," as opposed to in a lab.
-When we get on an airplane, we all want the most experienced captain in the cockpit, not the most charismatic pilot.
+When we get on an airplane, we all want the most experienced captain in the cockpit, not the most charismatic one.
 We want our surgeon to be the one who's the most well-trained, not the one who entertains us.

 Most importantly, don't listen to me.
 Find your own team of doctors and specialists who you trust, who can take care of you, who will tailor your lifestyle program to suit your needs.
 That's the truth.